ergoplatform/ergodocs/docs/dev/protocol/scaling.md

 Below you will find a developer harnessing the power of eUTXO to airdrop native tokens to [10,000 addresses at once](https://explorer.ergoplatform.com/en/transactions/e2c4954665ccf87791f42983ae4f7031205c2e719709907cbf2ff09e5489d4b8)

-ErgoScript adds several improvements such as time-weighted data, Turing completeness, read-only data inputs, multi-stage contracts, sigma protocols and NIPoPoWs that make many different protocols will possible on Layer 2, each one solving scalability problems in a specific domain (like simple payment transactions, sped up with sub-block confirmation protocols).
+ErgoScript adds several improvements such as time-weighted data, Turing completeness, read-only data inputs, multi-stage contracts, sigma protocols, NIPoPoWs and more that make many different protocols possible on Layer 2, each one solving scalability problems in a specific domain (like simple payment transactions, sped up with sub-block confirmation protocols).
 **Ergo can be considered a common *settlement layer* for many Level-2 protocols and applications.**